Home | About me | Contact | What's new | Privacy | Search

 How this project will help

-The Hausman/Leslie intersection experiences significant to severe recurring congestion during both the morning and evening rush hours.
-By forcing traffic on Hausman/Leslie to turn right, this will overlap that traffic with the corresponding left turn from Bandera and will eliminate the need for green time for the left turn and straight-through movements from those streets.
-The green time that would have been needed for those movements can instead be allocated to the remaining movements, which therefore will allow more traffic through the intersection in the same period of time, thus significantly reducing wait times and congestion.
+Forcing traffic on the cross street (Hausman/Leslie and Cedar Trail) to turn right allows that traffic to be overlapped with the corresponding left turn from Bandera and eliminates the need for green time for the left turn and straight-through movements from the cross streets.
+The green time that would have been needed for those movements can instead be allocated to the remaining movements, which therefore allows more traffic through the intersection in the same period of time, thus significantly reducing wait times and congestion.
+See the example signal timings below to get an idea of how an RCUT allows green time to be redistributed.

 Additionally, with an RCUT, each half of the intersection operates independently of the other, so the signals along each direction of Bandera Rd. can be timed separately from the other direction, which means better coordination and synchronization are possible.